rockerbacon/assertions/README.md

 A framework for writing automated tests in C++14.
 All classes and functions are contained inside the namespace _assertion_

+This documentation is still a work in progress

 ## Functions
 [template<TypeActual, TypeExpected>void assert (const TypeActual& actual_value, const Comparator& comparator, const TypeExpected& expected_value) thow(assert_error)][function_assert];